Q: What is Amazon Cognito?

 Q: How do I start using Amazon Cognito?

-You can easily get started by visiting the AWS Console.
+You can easily get started by visiting the Amazon Web Services Console.
 If you do not have an Amazon Web Services account, you can create an account when you sign in to the console.
-Once you have created an identity pool for federated identities, you can download and integrate the AWS Mobile SDK with your app.
+Once you have created an identity pool for federated identities, you can download and integrate the Amazon Mobile SDK with your app.

 Q: Which platforms does Amazon Cognito support?

-Q: Do I have to use the AWS Mobile SDK?
+Q: Do I have to use the Amazon Mobile SDK?

 No. Cognito exposes its control and data APIs as web services.
 You can implement your own client library calling the server-side APIs directly.

-Federate identities and provide secure access to AWS resources
+Federate identities and provide secure access to Amazon Web Services resources

-Q: Can I use Cognito Identity to federate identities and secure access to AWS resources?
+Q: Can I use Cognito Identity to federate identities and secure access to Amazon Web Services resources?

-Yes, Cognito Identity enables you to authenticate users through an external identity provider and provides temporary security credentials to access your app’s backend resources in AWS or any service behind Amazon API Gateway.
+Yes, Cognito Identity enables you to authenticate users through an external identity provider and provides temporary security credentials to access your app’s backend resources in Amazon Web Services or any service behind Amazon API Gateway.
 Amazon Cognito works with external identity providers that support SAML or OpenID Connect, social identity providers (such as Google and Amazon) and you can also integrate your own identity provider.

 Q: Which public identity providers can I use with Amazon Cognito Identity?